| To students

 been exploring it for a long time.
 Yet literary criticism has remained

 largely untouched by these experiments.
+If criticism

 has indeed been "untouched," it would be because Hayles'